 The state minimizes concentration of credit risk, the risk attributed to the magnitude of an investment in a single issuer.
 State statute prohibits the State Treasurer from investing more than 5 percent of the total investment portfolio into any single financial institution or issuer, excluding U.S. securities and repurchase agreements.
-There are no restrictions in the amount that can be invested in U.S. securities, however, there can be no more than 15 percent of the total portfolio invested in repurchase agreements.
-During fiscal year 2008, the State did not have more than 5 percent of total investments in a single issuer.
+There are no restrictions in the amount that can be invested in U.S. securities, however, there can be no more than 15 percent of the total portfolio invested in repurchase agreements with a single counterparty.
+During fiscal year 2009, the State did not have more than 5 percent of total investments in a single issuer.

 The State Treasurer requires investments in commercial paper and bankers' acceptances to have the highest letter and numerical ranking (A1/P1) as rated by Moody's Investor Service, Inc. (Moody's) and Standard & Poor's Corporation (S&P).
-The Treasurer does not have any additional policies regarding credit ratings of investments.
+The State Treasurer does not have any additional policies regarding credit ratings of investments.

-The State Treasurer does not have a policy regarding foreign currency risk, which is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit, however the State Treasurer's Office does not have any deposits or investments in foreign currency.
+Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
+The State Treasurer's Office does not have any deposits or investments in foreign currency and therefore does not have a policy regarding foreign currency risk.